 Starting May 2020, the ACLU of Kansas began filing clemency applications for early release on behalf of individuals incarcerated in the Kansas Department of Corrections’ overcrowded and ill-equipped facilities amidst the COVID-19 pandemic.

-As of January 19, we have filed 102 applications for clemency with the Prisoner Review Board and the governor.
+As of February 9, 2021, we filed 105 applications for clemency with the Prisoner Review Board and the governor.
 0 individuals have received a decision.

 What is Clemency?

 In Kansas, executive clemency is early release granted by the Governor.
 The process is governed by K.S.A. § 22-3701.
 There is no significant distinction between “clemency” and a “pardon.”
 A clemency application is different from an appeal, which goes through the courts.
 Receiving clemency does not remove the underlying convictions from an individual’s record.

 What is the process for applying for clemency?

 To apply for clemency, an individual must do the following, using documents from IMPP 23-101A :

 1. Provide notice to the county judge and prosecutor within any county of convictions.

 2. Provide notice to the public through a publication (e.g., a newspaper) in the county.